Cruise Port Advisor

 Hot Tip

-Walk across the Cuale River bridges to Isla Cuale โ€” a small island in the middle of the river with craft markets, restaurants, and a small cultural museum.
-It's free, photogenic, and a good introduction to the neighborhood character.
+Walk across the Cuale River bridges to Isla Cuale — a small island sitting in the middle of the river between the Malecón and the Zona Romántica.
+It's free, photogenic, has a craft market and a small cultural museum, and gives a wonderful sense of the neighborhood character that makes Puerto Vallarta special.
+A perfect 20-minute detour on the walk between the Malecón and Los Muertos Beach.

-Puerto Vallarta, Mexico โ€“ Quick Facts
+Puerto Vallarta, Mexico – Quick Facts

 Currency<p>Pesos are the main currency in Puerto Vallarta, however most vendors and taxis will accept U.S. Dollars.
 ATMs are plentiful, including at the cruise terminal where you dock.</p><p>&nbsp;</p>